cyclus/cyclus.github.com/source/module/testing.rst

 * ``cyclus::Region``

-Note that ``cyclus::Agent`` is the base class for any object that acts as an agent in the simulation, so every archetype can invoke those unit tests.
+Note that ``cyclus::Agent`` is the base class for any object that acts as an :term:`agent` in the simulation, so every archetype can invoke those unit tests.

 In order to get the provided unit tests in your archetype's tests, a few extra lines must be added to your ``*_tests.cc`` file.
 For instance, the